Dynamic Mode Decomposition of Control-Affine Nonlinear Systems using Discrete Control Liouville Operators: Introduction

 The method presented in \cite{SCC.Proctor.Brunton.ea2016} yields a DMD routine to represent a general nonlinear system with control as a control-affine linear system.
 This idea is generalized in \cite{SCC.Korda.Mezic2018a} with extended DMD (eDMD), providing greater predictive power.
 Furthermore, for a general discrete-time, nonlinear dynamical system with control, the authors in \cite{SCC.Korda.Mezic2018a} utilize the shift operator to describe the time evolution of the control signal.
+Also, in discrete-time, separation of the control input from the state can be achieved via first order approximations \cite{SCC.Straesser.Berberich.ea2023}.
 For continuous-time dynamical systems, the Koopman canonical transform (see \cite{SCC.Surana2016}) is used in \cite{SCC.Goswami.Paley2022} to leverage a formulation of the dynamical system in the lifted space as a control-affine, bilinear system, called the Koopman bilinear form (KBF).
 The KBF is then amenable to the design of feedback laws using techniques from optimal control.

 The aforementioned methods demonstrate the ability to predict the response of both discrete-time \cite{SCC.Korda.Mezic2018a} and continuous-time \cite{SCC.Goswami.Paley2022} dynamical systems to open-loop inputs.
-We focus specifically on discrete-time nonlinear systems and the algorithm developed in this paper offers an advantage over the method from \cite{SCC.Korda.Mezic2018a} as the predictive model in response of the nonlinear system to a known feedback law has greater precision.
+The algorithm developed in this paper offers an advantage over the methods from \cite{SCC.Goswami.Paley2022, SCC.Korda.Mezic2018a, SCC.Proctor.Brunton.ea2016, SCC.Williams.Hemati.ea2016, SCC.Proctor.Brunton.ea2018, SCC.Huang.Ma.ea2018, SCC.Straesser.Berberich.ea2023}, since in addition to a predictive model, it also estimates eigenfunctions, and consequently, a Koopman invariant subspace of the \emph{closed-loop system}.
 A key contribution here is the extension of the method presented in \cite{SCC.Rosenfeld.Kamalapurkar2021} to the discrete-time case.
-The operator representation presented in \cite{SCC.Rosenfeld.Kamalapurkar2021} is linear in its symbol.
-In discrete-time the Koopman operator is generally not linear with respect to its symbol.
-Herein lies the difficulty of extending continous-time DMD results to discrete-time DMD results, as separation of the control input from the dynamics is difficult in the Koopman sense for discrete-time systems.
-We remedy this by approximately separating the dynamics and the control input in our operator representation using first-order estimates.
+The operator representation presented in \cite{SCC.Rosenfeld.Kamalapurkar2021} relies on linearity of differential and multiplication operators to separate the influence of the controlled and the uncontrolled part of the system dynamics.
+In discrete time, the differential operators need to be replaced by composition operators, and composition operators are typically not linear in their symbol.
+Herein lies the difficulty of extending continuous-time DMD results to discrete-time DMD results, as separation of the effect of the control input from the effect of the drift dynamics is nontrivial.